stepanenko/nestjs-app/LifecycleEvents.md

 ### Lifecycle sequence

-The following diagram depicts the sequence of key application lifecycle events, from the time the application is bootstrapped until the node process exits.
-We can divide the overall lifecycle into three phases: **initializing, running and terminating**.
+We can divide the overall lifecycle into three phases: **initializing, running** and **terminating**.
 Using this lifecycle, you can plan for appropriate initialization of modules and services, manage active connections, and gracefully shutdown your application when it receives a termination signal.

+Lifecycle events happen during application bootstrapping and shutdown.
+Nest calls registered lifecycle hook methods on modules, injectables and controllers at each of the following lifecycle events (shutdown hooks need to be enabled first).
+Nest also calls the appropriate underlying methods to begin listening for connections, and to stop listening for connections.